codeIIEST/Algorithms/Competitive Coding/Dynamic Programming/Coin Change/Coin Change Readme.md

 Problem :-
 Given a value N and the values of different denomination,find the number of ways to make changes for N cents,if we have infinite supply of all denominations.

-Input : Size of an array and all the values in the array.
+Input : Size of an array and all the values in the array and the number of cents.

 Output : An integer that denotes the  number of ways to make change.